 This is basically a spatial orientation, where objects observed as belonging to the same class (sheep in this case) can be counted.

 Qualitative multiplicity is about difference.
 In the experience of duration, each moment is different than the previous one.
 But we cannot slice up time into segments and then juxtapose these segments.
 If we consider the days of a week, “Tuesday is different from Monday because Monday only includes itself and Sunday, while Tuesday includes itself, Monday, and Sunday.”
 So Monday and Tuesday are not identical segments; they are not like the identical-looking sheep.
-And the sheep are not structurally identical; some are older, weaker, etc. They are qualitatively different.
+And, if we draw different distinctions, the sheep are not structurally identical; some are older, weaker, etc. They are qualitatively different.
+We are drawing distinctions like young/not young, strong/not strong to show qualitative differences.

 The issue of natural causation also links Luhmann to Bergson.